It would seem that, so far, the National Unity government has not yet provided the hoped-for changes to Sudan's political life or its people.

 The UN Security Council decided through this resolution of March 31, 2005 to “refer the situation prevailing in Darfur since 1 July 2002 to the Prosecutor of the International Criminal Court”.

-This Agreement between the Sudanese government and the Sudan People's Liberation Movement and Army includes various previous agreements, many of which are superseded by the CPA.
-This link provides updates and amendments as they occur.
+This agreement between the Sudanese government and the Sudan People's Liberation Movement and Army includes various previous agreements, many of which are superseded by the CPA.

 Sudan, the largest nation in Africa, had been mostly mired in civil war since it won independence from Britain, in 1956.
 The central conflict, between Muslim government forces in the North and rebels in the South, began in 1955, abated in 1972, and resumed in 1983...